NewGuy103/syncServer/docs/docs/client-interface.md

 **Raises:**

 - [**TypeError**](https://docs.python.org/3/library/exceptions.html#TypeError) - If one of the following happens:
-    * If `remote_path` is not bytes or str.
+    * If `remote_path` is not a string.
     * If `restore_which` is not an integer.

-This function takes in a string as the sole remote path.
+This function takes in ing as the sole remote path.

 It will return `0` if the restore is successful, or `dict` if it fails.